10 Best Password Managers for Chrome in 2024: Top Deals

 • Unlimited sharing.

 Dashlane is the only password manager that comes bundled with an unlimited-data VPN, and it’s one of my favorite features.
-Avira also has an unlimited-data VPN, but only as part of its full internet security suite — which comes with a much higher price tag.
-Dashlane’s VPN is secure and fast, making it a good option for both streaming and downloading.
+Dashlane’s VPN is powered by Hotspot Shield — it’s pretty secure and fast, making it a good option for both streaming and downloading.

 🥈2.
 Dashlane — Good Chrome Integration & Advanced Security Features

-Dashlane offers 2 paid plans: Premium and Friends & Family.
-Dashlane Premium ($4.99 / month) includes all of Dashlane’s features for a single user including the VPN and advanced phishing protection.
-Dashlane Friends & Family ($7.49 / month) is for up to 10 users, and it comes with a family management dashboard and the VPN for 1 user (the admin account).
+Dashlane offers 2 paid plans: Premium and Family.
+Dashlane Premium ($4.99 / month) includes all features for a single user including advanced phishing protection and the VPN.
+Dashlane Family ($7.49 / month) is for up to 10 users, plus it comes with a family management dashboard and the VPN for 1 user (the admin account).
 Dashlane also has a good free plan — it offers password storage for 25 passwords, password sharing with an unlimited number of other Dashlane users, and more (but it only covers 1 device).

 Bottom Line